 - Lack of scientific knowledge

-I don’t mean to be rude, but most people just don’t understand how complex the Earth is!
-Part of the reason people didn’t understand why Antarctic and Arctic regions are responding differently is because there is a lot more to ice build-up than just temperature (see below).
-It requires constant and extensive scientific study to really understand the dynamics of climate change, something that most people don’t have the time for.
+Most people just don’t understand how complex the Earth is!
+Climate has multiple variables that affect each other constantly.
+Therefore, different regions of the world react differently to climate change.
+The phenomenon cannot be generalized for the globe.
+Part of the reason people didn’t understand why Antarctic and Arctic regions are responding differently is because there is a lot more to ice build-up than just temperature.
+It requires constant and extensive scientific study to really understand the dynamics of climate change; something that requires investment of energy and time.

 - The inherent nature of science